Nero103/Data_Job_Analysis_SQL_Project/README.md

 ### 2a.
 Top Data Analyst Job Skills (remote)

-To uncover skills needed for top paying data analyst jobs, I identified the 10 highest salries from remote jobs.
+To uncover skills needed for top-paying data analyst jobs, I identified the 10 highest salaries from remote jobs.

 ```sql
 WITH top_paying_jobs AS (